EdgeCaseBerg/GreenUp/README.md

 - Navigate to your localhost:XXXXX (where XXXXX is the port specified by the app server console)
 - All should be working well.
 If you have trouble, ask for our help with the issue tracker on github and we'll get back to you ASAP

+#### If you just want to run the API:
+- Run the dev_appserver.py script against GreenUp/api/

 Developers:
 ------------------